octoprobe/octoprobe/docs/big_picture.rst

 * Test software

-  * octoprobe provides basic functionality like updating firmware, connecting the inkbus, tentacle inventory.
+  * octoprobe provides basic functionality like updating firmware, connecting the octobus, tentacle inventory.
   * However the pytest code itselve is provided by the tester together with the firmware.